scanner docs insights pricing sign in

 "Does VaultProof add latency to my API calls?"

 Yes, but it is minimal.
-The overhead is the time to decrypt both shares and reconstruct the key (a few milliseconds) plus one additional network hop (Cloudflare edge to backend).
+The overhead is the time to decrypt both shares and reconstruct the key (a few milliseconds) plus one additional network hop (edge to backend).
 For most LLM API calls, which take 500ms-5s to complete, VaultProof adds less than 50ms of overhead -- typically under 2% of the total request time.

 "Can I use VaultProof in production?"